daniel-araujo/node-rsync-parser/README.md

 # rsync-parser

-Parses rsync output generated with the `--itemize-changes` option.
+Parses the output of rsync when called with the `--itemize-changes` option.
 This allows you to programmatically identify files that got created, updated and deleted.
+Output can be in the form of strings and streams.

 ## Example